 - Checking the Dwelling Emissions Rate (DER) is lower than the Target Emissions Rate (TER) specified by your SBEM calculations.

 - Assessing any changes or updates to the building fabric, heating, cooling or ventilation systems.

 - Assigning a rating from 1–100, with 100 being the most energy efficient and 0 being the least.

 - Log the property into the government’s landmark register to generate the final EPC certificate.

 Generally, commercial buildings require an updated EPC every ten years.
 However, this could be sooner if a major change to the building’s services or fabric.
 For example, this could be the installation of a new heating or air conditioning system.

 Your property must have had a SAP or SBEM Calculation before an EPC can be produced, so if you’re unsure if you have one please contact your architect or speak to one of our team who can explain where you’d find this calculation.

-The Energy Efficiency Minimum Requirements for Private Rented property is changing as of April 1st.
+The Energy Efficiency Minimum Requirements for Private Rented property changed as of April 1st 2018.